Last updated on February 1, 2023

 As a CX leader, it’s possible to feel a little demotivated by that.

-You might get feedback from your team around their perception of not being taken seriously across your organisation.
+You might get feedback from your team about their perception of not being taken seriously across your organization.
 Maybe they don’t get included in product decisions or informed when new marketing campaigns are run.
-They might feel frustrated and unhappy because they see huge opportunities for your company that aren’t being capitalized on.
+They might feel frustrated and unhappy because they see huge opportunities for your company that isn’t being capitalized on.

 The only way to change this is by tackling it head-on.
 You need to learn (and teach) how to sell customer experience to your whole organization.
 While this isn’t something you can achieve completely by yourself, you can do a lot to influence the perception of CX throughout your company.